thacks42/Hyperbolic-Triangulation/src/README.md

 ## How it works

-This is a simple implementation of hyperbolic Triangulation using a numerical iterative solver.
+This is a simple implementation of hyperbolic Triangulation using a numerical solver.
 Hyperbolic triangulation can be used to locate a single source using multiple receivers.